captaindane/swt16/README.md

 Build the simulator by calling make from [bench].
 After that, the simulator will be located in [bench/swt16/Vswt16_top].
 Call the simulator with parameter "--help" to see all available options to run it.

+This project is developed and tested using Ubuntu.